fankahou/Minishell/README.md

 - env should throw error if there is an arg? (except --?)
 - unset check is_alpha? or flag -?
 - implement --?
+- implement cd ~? easy it's just like cd or cd --
 - Koloman: could you clean up the if statements in pipex_input file, check_builtins() with your new str equals() for me? lines are too long there

 14.4.2025: (Ka Hou)